 - 1. Health assessment a form will be provided and must be completed annually.
 The costs related to completion of this form will vary per health insurance plan. - 2.
 Immunization records, including titers are included with the Health Form Health Sciences.
 Quantitative lab results are required.
 The costs related to completion of this form will vary per health insurance plan. - 3.
 Primary health insurance each ATS must provide proof of insurance or purchase the SBU plan. - 4.
-Certificate of Basic Life Support (BLS) CPR each ATS must maintain BLS level certification throughout the program. - 5.
+Certificate of Basic Life Support (BLS) CPR each ATS must maintain BLS level certification throughout the program.
+Appropriate BLS certification courses must contain both didactic/classroom and verification of hands-on psychomotor testing components. - 5.
 HIPAA and FERPA training and confidentiality documentation free, online training will be provided. - 6.
 Infection Control and Bloodborne Pathogens training free, online training will be provided. - 7.
 Professional liability insurance for Athletic Training Students ATS need to purchase this annually.
 Cost is approximately \$50 per year. - 8.
 Fingerprinting this only needs to be completed one time and will cost approximately \$120. - 9.
-Background check this only needs to be completed one time and will cost approximately \$150. - 10.
+Background check this only needs to be completed one time and will cost approximately \$165. - 10.
 Agreement of MSAT Technical Standards this form is located in the ATP Google Drive folder and must be signed and dated by the ATS (Appendix H). - 11.
 Statement of Student Agreement is provided at ATP Orientation.
 This form must be signed and dated by the ATS (Appendix I).

-ADDITIONAL CLINICAL EXPENSES
+ADDITIONAL REQUIRED CLINICAL EXPENSES